rachelmdaniel/SP25_DS5111_rmd9ev/README.md

 	- `. env/bin/activate`
 * To test the headless browser, run one (or both) of the following lines:
 	- `make ygainers.csv`
 	- `make wjsgainers.csv`
+	- Note: an example of the ygainers.csv file can be found within the sample_data directory
-* The csv files (along with the html files) should appear within your list of files in your remote repository.
+* The csv files (along with the html files) should appear within your list of files in your remote repository when you use the ls command.
 * Lastly, run the following line to see the structure of your repository: `tree <path to your project repo> -I env`
 	- You should see a tree similar to this:
 	- ```bash